ArenKDesai/Aren-s-Notes/operating systems 3.md

 Here's another example.
 You *create* `/foo/bar`.
 Assuming the superblock is cached, you access the root inode, root data, foo inode, and foo data.
 Question: How many steps are left, and what do they happen to?
-Answer: 2, and they happen to the
+Answer: 2, and they happen to the *inode bitmap*.